portyanikhin/SharpProp/README.md

 * `Clone` - performs deep (full) copy of the mixture instance.
 * `CoolingTo` - the process of cooling to a given temperature.
 * `HeatingTo` - the process of heating to a given temperature.
+* `AsJson` - converts the mixture instance to a JSON string.

 ### Methods of `HumidAir` instances